unsignedzero/gojs/README.md

 * * * *

+* Created sample test file.
+Fixed author naming issue from NAMEREGEX to David Tran by rebasing and now cherry-picking to the right branch.
-* Creating work package.json files
+* Created work package.json files to prepare for travis-ci.
 * Updating development branch to 0.7.3.1

 #### 0.7.3.1 [09-27-2013] #